You’ve got a new baby in your house. Congratulations!

-So if you aren’t breastfeeding and are experiencing new bleeding it’s likely an indication that your fertility is returning.
+If you aren’t breastfeeding and are experiencing new bleeding it’s likely an indication that your fertility is returning.

 If you are breastfeeding then there are several factors to consider to help identify whether this bleeding could be a period.
+Read on.

 A “Healing Bleed”

 Usually occurs between 6 and 8 weeks postpartum